Configure internet proxy for cluster

-You need to configure an internet connection to enable Mission Control proactive support and receive updates from Mission Control.
-An internet connection is also required to receive external problem notification services via tools such as ServiceNow, Jira, and webhooks.
+Configure an internet connection to enable Mission Control proactive support, receive Mission Control updates, and use external problem notifications via tools such as ServiceNow, Jira, and webhooks.

 The following authentication protocols are available: